aryangulati/DEV/Hello_World/README.md

 * Make sure you create a Scripts with proper name "hello" instead of something else.
 * Try to learn new things add "Hello World" in different languages that are not there
+* Add your language, file in the list below.
 ### ALL THE BEST :heart: